sumanmukherjee03/practice-and-katas/k8s/CKA/kubeadm.README.md

 1. The cluster components need to be initialized on the `master` node.
 Some important things to consider are the pod networking CNI plugin - like weave or calico etc.
-The pod networking CIDR which should not coincide with the node CIDR.
+The pod networking CIDR should not coincide with the node CIDR.
-We will also need the apiserver advertise url ie, the master node if it is a single master node cluster or the loadbalancer url if a HA cluster.
+We will also need the apiserver advertise url ie, the master node ip if it is a single master node cluster or the loadbalancer url if it is a HA cluster (ie multiple masters).
 ```
 kubeadm init --pod-network-cidr 10.244.0.0/16 --apiserver-advertise-address=192.168.56.2
 ```